tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 overhead.
 How costly this is is still subject to further investigation and performance testing.

-Each validator will still need to receive vote extension data from the peer validators in order for consensus to proceed.
-As a result, any advantage gained by aggregating signatures across the vote message will be nullified as a result of the addition of vote extensions.
+Even if vote signatures were aggregated before gossip, each validator would still need to receive and verify vote extension data from each (individual) peer validator in order for consensus to proceed.
+That displaces any advantage gained by aggregating signatures across the vote message in the presence of vote extensions.

 #### Block Creation